-ECM Britain Complaints Handling Procedure
+ECM Britain Complaints Handling Policy & Procedure

 Our complaints policy

-• to deal with complaints fairly, efficiently and effectively;
+• To deal with complaints fairly, efficiently and effectively;

-• to ensure that all complaints are handled in a consistent manner throughout;
+• To ensure that all complaints are handled in a consistent manner throughout;

-• to increase customer satisfaction;
+• To increase customer satisfaction;

-• to use complaints constructively in the planning and improvement of all services.
+• To use complaints constructively in the planning and improvement of all services.

 What will happen next?